unifyai/orchestra/docs/reference/endpoints.rst

   Successful operation.

   **Response**
-   | Model ID and list of endpoints for the specified model.
+   | Model ID and list of providers for the specified model.

   **Example Response**